 2. Wear the Right Shoes for Your Feet

 If you’ve determined you’re at particularly high risk for developing plantar fasciitis, it’s time to start making some lifestyle adjustments to protect your feet from harm.
 Believe it or not, buying a new pair of shoes is a great place to start.
 Choosing appropriate footwear that provides your feet with proper support can make a huge difference, not just in decreasing your risk of plantar fasciitis, but in the way your feet feel after a day of standing, walking or running.
-The proper shoe should fully support your arches, be flexible (but firm) in the midsole, and provide plenty of padding for your foot.
+Wear supportive shoes which have good arch support and shock absorption, are flexible (but firm) in the midsole, and provide plenty of padding for your foot.
 You may even consider a removable insole to support your foot.